ublk-org/libublk-rs/README.md

-Rust library for building linux ublk target device, which talks with linux `ublk driver`[^1] for exposing standard linux block device, meantime all target IO logic can be moved to userspace.
+Rust library for building linux ublk target device, which talks with linux `ublk driver`[^1] for exposing standard linux block device, meantime all target IO logic is implemented in userspace.

 Linux kernel 6.0 starts to support ublk covered by config option of CONFIG_BLK_DEV_UBLK.